Dance Dance Revolution X3 vs. 2ndMix

 Dance Dance Revolution X3 (ダンスダンスレボリューションX3, Dansu Dansu Reboryūshon Ekkusu Surī) is a music video game, and a part of the Dance Dance Revolution series.
 The arcade version of DDR X3 was revealed by Konami on June 2, 2011.
 The sequel to Dance Dance Revolution X2, X3 began public beta testing on June 8, 2011.
 Promotional information for the game revealed the full name for the game, called Dance Dance Revolution X3 VS 2ndMix (ダンスダンスレボリューションX3バーサスセカンドミックス, Dansu Dansu Reboryūshon Ekkusu Surī Bāsasu SekandoMikkusu) due to the new "2ndMix" mode in the game.
-It was released in Japan on November 16, 2011 for dedicated cabinets and November 30, 2011 for upgrade kits, and December 16, 2011 in Asia.
+It was released in Japan on November 16, 2011, for dedicated cabinets and November 30, 2011, for upgrade kits, and December 16, 2011, in Asia.

 Development

 Development on X3 began shortly after X2 was released.
+X3 was the final entry in the "X" Trilogy, however, the game's UI and unlocking mechanisms will later be reused in another title.
 From June 8 to June 10, 2011, a location test was held in Akihabara, Tokyo.
 This location test revealed new songs and other features.
 These features included the new Target Score and BEMANI folders.
 The menu screens also got an update; they are now blue instead of green.
-Other enhancements to the theme were also made, such as the animation of the background, which was very similar to the one used on Dance Dance Revolution II).
-Konami also announced that there would be a new 2ndMIX mode, where the player could play a full HD version of DDR 2ndMIX.
+Other enhancements to the theme were also made, such as the animation of the background, which was very similar to the one used on Dance Dance Revolution II.

+Konami also announced that there would be a new 2ndMIX mode, where the player could play a full HD recreation of DDR 2ndMIX.
+This game is notably the first BEMANI game to feature a modernized version of an older game as a game mode.
+The system backdrop music is based on the TAG-composed default music selection from DanceDanceRevolution II.
+In 2ndMIX MODE, characters no longer perform their original dancing moves.
+Instead, they employ the new moves from DanceDanceRevolution X and DanceDanceRevolution SuperNOVA.
+The same camera angles used in the main game are also used in 2ndMIX MODE.
+The dancers consequently appear very little in the game.